 The idea is simple.
 We take in unwanted bicycles and repair them with the help of our customers with learning disabilities.
 The emphasis of the project is about promoting independence and equality, and encouraging people with disabilities to learn new skills that benefits them, the whole community, and the planet!

 We run a collection service to pick up unwanted bicycles, or you are welcome to drop them off to our site.
-Suitable bikes are repaired and serviced under the supervision of our qualified instructors and are sold to help fund the project.
+Suitable bikes are repaired and serviced under the supervision of our qualified instructors and the second hand bikes are then sold to help fund the project.